 Annual review meetings

-For joint ventures, the meeting notice will be sent to the designated contact person (usually the operator) as the representative of all permit participants.
-Each permit participant may have a representative attend the meeting, but only a representative of the operator is actually required.
+For joint ventures, the meeting notice will be sent to the contact person for the permit - usually the operator - as the representative of all permit participants.
+We may invite other regulators to your annual review meeting.

 - WorkSafe NZ

 Generally, we’ll invite regulators to attend the entire meeting.
 If commercially sensitive information will be discussed, we can adapt the agenda so that agencies only attend the parts of the meeting relevant to them.

 Attendees will be invited to contribute to the agenda for the meeting.
 Agenda items that may be covered include:

 The agenda is your best guide to the level of detail we will cover.
 The level of detail will depend on upcoming activities in the work programme, or the number of permits the operator holds that are being reviewed.

 Meetings can last up to four hours but will depend on how complex the operation is.

 Notes will be taken at each meeting and a draft record of the meeting will usually be sent to attendees within 20 working days of the meeting being held.